 When applying for a waiver, you will have to fill out and complete an application and will likely have to provide additional biographic and biometric information.

 If you are living in the United States and are currently seeking an immigrant visa, depending on your circumstances, you may qualify for a provisional unlawful presence waiver, particularly if you think that your presence in the U.S. is unlawful.
 A provisional waiver can facilitate the immigration process and can help cut down on the amount of time you might be away from your family while completing the processing abroad.
 Let an experienced attorney at Sanabria & Associates advise you whether a waiver might benefit your situation.
-Contact Sanabria & Associates 24/7 via phone in Maryland at (301) 585-8400, D.C. at (202) 891-7074 or Virginia at (571) 552-4386, or via email for a free consultation or to schedule an office visit.
+Contact Sanabria & Associates 24/7 via phone in Maryland at (301) 585-8400, D.C. at (202) 891-7074, Virginia at (571) 552-4386, or Florida at (305) 922-9995, or, via email for a free consultation or to schedule an office visit.

 English and Español